 A much more expansive network than what’s on offer with satellite broadband delivery, fixed wireless plans are often such good value that they are exactly the same as their regular NBN fibre counterparts.
 Fixed wireless operates on the NBN’s different speed tiers, and you can expect prices to increase as you jump into a faster plan.

-Is wireless NBN good value for money?
+Is wireless NBN good value the money?

 Wireless NBN is a great premise, but those in metro areas likely won’t find much use out of it because: